Crisis? What Crisis?

 What do I want to be when I grow up?
 Not a MORON.

 How do I get there?
 I am embarking on an adventure of discovery; one where I am no longer giving into my “I want, what I want, when I want it, which is now” previous attitude.
 The house needs to go.
 My kids are in college.
-Final kid is moving out in a short 6 months.
+The last kid is moving out in a short 6 months (booo).
 That means I need to find an apartment or a house to rent.
 And guess what—maintenance of said house as far as repairs and appliances and taxes?
 Not my problem.

 My house is a money pit.